squidfunk/mkdocs-material/docs/insiders.md

 Complete the following steps and you're in:

-- Visit [squidfunk's sponsor profile][6] and pick a tier that includes exclusive access to squidfunk's sponsorware, which is _any tier above $10/month_.
+- Visit [squidfunk's sponsor profile][6] and pick a tier that includes exclusive access to squidfunk's sponsorware, which is _any tier from $10/month_.
 Select the tier and complete the checkout.
 - Within 24 hours, you will become a collaborator of the private Material for MkDocs Insiders GitHub repository, a fork of Material for MkDocs with